-The PFC emissions from commercial refrigerators occurs from stock and from a small use of PFC-14 (HFC-413A which contain 9 % perfluorinated hydrocarbons).
-The actual GWP-weighted emission from this source is 6 010 tonnes CO_2 equivalents, which is a further reduction compared to last year.
+The PFC emission from commercial refrigerators occurs from stock and from a small use of PFC-14.
+The actual GWP-weighted emission from this source is 3 990 tonnes $CO_2$ equivalents, which is a reduction compared to 2015.

-Stock in commercial refrigerators has been estimated at about 5.6 tonnes in 2014 and trend is toward phasing out units using HFC blends with PFC refrigerants.
+PFC stock in commercial refrigerators has been estimated at about 4 tonnes in 2016.